Disclosure: This post contains affiliate links. Click here to read my affiliate policy.

 - Small bunch of fresh thyme

 - 1 to 1.5 pints (600 to 900 ml) of low-salt beef or venison stock

 - 2 lb (1 kg) of vegetables cut into generous chunks.

 Heat the oven to 350 degrees Fahrenheit/180 degrees Celcius.
-Take a deep casserole dish, place over a medium heat, and add the oil.
+Take a deep casserole dish, (this one is our choice, it’s high lid doubles as a roaster) place over a medium heat, and add the oil.
 While it heats up, season the flour with a sprinkle of salt, pepper, and dried chili flakes.
 Chop your stewing meat into generous cubes of a similar size, then toss them in the seasoned flour.
 Add the flour-covered meat chunks to the casserole dish, along with the onions, garlic, and shallots and cook for approximately 5 to 7 minutes, until the meat chunks are brown on all sides and the onions are slightly soft.
 Stir the ingredients regularly to ensure they don’t stick or catch.